 Awkward conversations: how to start and finish them in style

-Awkward conversations are difficult.
+Knowing how to start an awkward conversation doesn't just happen.
+We know awkward conversations are difficult.
 They don’t have to be.
-Here are seven tips on how to start an awkward conversation and finish it.
+Here are seven tips on starting and finishing an awkward conversation.

 Got it?
-Here are our 7 tips on how to start an awkward conversation
+Here are our six tips on how to start an awkward conversation

-Start off the awkward conversation by explaining what it is you want to tell them (prepare this), but don’t ramble.
-Be concise, and clear about what the issue is, how you feel about it, and what you’d like to achieve by having this conversation.
+Keep the conversation short.
+Start the awkward conversation by explaining what you want to tell them (prepare this), but don’t ramble.
+Be concise and clear about the issue, how you feel about it, and what you’d like to achieve by having this conversation.
 Then, let them speak.